paypal/InnerSourceCommons/events/isc-fall-2017.md

 ### Survey

 TBA.
-Send a DM (Direct Message in Slack) to Klaas-Jan Stol if you have suggestions on the survey or would like to help.
+Send an email to Klaas-Jan.Stol at lero dot ie if you have suggestions on the survey or would like to help.

 ### Call For Presentations